pavithraus/Task-3-Linear-Regression/README.md

 ###  4. Visualization
 - Scatter plot with regression line (Simple Linear Regression)
 - Bar chart of feature coefficients (Multiple Linear Regression)

+### 5. Predict price for New features
+- create New housing features
+- Predict the price of the new data

 ---